 Think very carefully about what you are storing and if it ever gets used.
 If you have an ice cream maker in the back of the cupboard, but you haven’t made ice cream in 10 years, let it go and use the space in your cupboard for things that do get used.

 The toaster.
 Sure, you may use the toaster 3 or 4 days a week, but it’s only for 5 minutes, why have it sit on the counter 24/7?
 Set it in the cupboard and make it easy for you to wipe the counters off.

 The KitchenAid mixer.
 It is pretty and made to sit on the counter, yes.
 But if you only use it twice a month, but you have to wipe it down twice a week from all the other cooking adventures… Store the mixer out of the way and cut down on how often you have to work around it.

 This applies to anything you have sitting on the counters.
 Appliances, canisters, utensils, etc. Think about how often you use them and if they truly justify taking up space on your countertop.
 Do they get dusty between uses?
 Are you consistently navigating around them as you clean your counters?

 Make your life easier and find other homes for things, so the counter is just a quick wipe-down and ta-dah!
 The kitchen is clean.

 Having a system in place to keep them clear

-Keeping your counters clear takes effort, you can't just remove all the appliances and then never worry about it again.
+Keeping your counters clear takes effort, you can’t just remove all the appliances and then never worry about it again.
 The appliances were on the counter because it was a habit to keep them there.
-The first couple days after a change are nice, and you'll want to keep everything off those counters.
-But as the days wear on and the weeks pass, leaving the toaster out on the counter isn't going to seem like a big deal.
+The first couple of days after a change are nice, and you’ll want to keep everything off those counters.
+But as the days wear on and the weeks pass, leaving the toaster out on the counter isn’t going to seem like a big deal.

 Not putting the mixer back in the cupboard after you make cookies is going to come up.